 In May 2018, Fawi was in Nairobi networking, interacting and looking for opportunities to collaborate with filmmakers around East Africa.
 For two weeks, he met various East Africans working on the film industry and they discussed the future of film in the region.
 The discussions ranged from raising funds for films, shooting inexpensive quality work and possible creative collaborations in the region.

 Fawi was also pitching some of his films for funds and scouting for a co-producer.
 One of the films, ‘Alkhidr’, is a short feature about a silent stranger among the Sufi community, who makes them question their beliefs.
-The film is inspired by the famous spiritual story in Sufi Islamic community about a prophet called Alkhidr who visits believers to test their faith.
+The film is inspired by the famous spiritual story in Sufi Islamic community about Prophet Alkhidr who visits believers to test their faith.
 The prophet is manifested differently in the believer’s lives.
 To tell this story, Fawi’ draws from his Sufi background.

 He is currently working with various artists from Sudan and the UK on a visual music documentary that will celebrate the diversity of the daily lives of Sudanese workers.
 ‘Workers Beats’ will mix and record natural sounds produced by workers (carpenters, fishermen, weavers) using their tools of trade and synchronised with four traditional Sudanese musical instruments.
 The focus is on the collective sounds composed by the everyday lives of the workers.
 These shared sounds make the melody of life.